shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-07-WorkingWithData.md

 # Working with Data

-Lets fetch data from the Shoutem Cloud storage to the extension.
+Let's fetch data from the Shoutem Cloud storage to the extension.
 First, remove the `app/assets` folder, we don't need it anymore.
 Also remove the `getRestaurants()` function from `List.js`.

 ```JavaScript{2-4}
 //remove this: